Unfortunately, cargo ships sink each year. It may only happen irregularly or not occupy much screen time on the news, but it happens.

 - Boat capsizes

-Poor maintenance and inadequate safety measures can also contribute to a ship sinking.
+Poor maintenance and inadequate measures can also contribute to a drop.

 Human error becomes more likely during times of high stress or fatigue, leading to preventable accidents and costly losses.